How to Enhance Mobile Search for 2018

 Reports show that a large majority of mobile searches take place not while on the go, but at the workplace or at home- places where desktops are usually available.
 This is a clear indication that comes what may, people prefer to use their mobile devices to do whatever they want to do on the Internet- be it surfing for a product or service, searching for local information, making online payments and more.
 The message sent by them is loud and clear optimize mobile devices for our use.’

 Optimizing sites for mobile devices and smartphones would necessarily mean understanding user needs and convenience.
 Interaction should be easy, layout designs amenable, content readable and most importantly the sites should be intuitive.
 This calls for much more than just aesthetic websites- marketers should be able to anticipate consumer requirements and understand their needs by studying customer patterns and behavior.
-Today’s consumers need to be pampered and marketers must position themselves to do so.
+Today’s consumers need to be pampered and digital marketers must position themselves to do so.
 You need to remember that merely being mobile compatible is not enough, search engines want sites to be mobile optimized.
 Is your website mobile optimized?